Kevin Wangaya

-Kevin Injehu Wangaya (born 30 November 2005) is a Kenyan footballer who pays as a midfielder for Kenyan club Ligi Ndogo SC, and Kenya U20.
+Kevin Injehu Wangaya (born 30 November 2005) is a Kenyan professional footballer who plays as a midfielder for Kenyan club Nairobi United FC, and Kenya U20.

 Club career

 Wangaya started his football at Ligi Ndogo SC before making a move to Kenyan Premier League side FC Kariobangi Sharks in 2022.

 After Sharks he was off to Albania for a short stint at second tier side FK Apolonia Fier from January 2024 before returning to Ligi Ndogo.

 International career

 Internationally, Wangaya has turned out for Kenya U15, U17, U18 and the U20 national teams.
 He was part of the Kenya U20 squad that featured in the 2025 U-20 Africa Cup of Nations where he scored once against Nigeria and named man of the match.
 He was also named in the group stage best eleven.